Local Control Accountability Plan Update

 meeting prior to being adopted at a subsequent meeting.

-Public Hearings for the LCAP/LEA Plan and Budget were held
+Public Hearings for the LCAP Plan and Budget were held

-on June 7, 2017.
-The Board approved the LCAP/LEAP Plan and Budget on June 21, 2017, and they were submitted to the County for approval.
+on June 6, 2018.
+The LCAP Plan and Budget was approved by the Board of Education on June 20, 2018, and then submitted to the County for approval.

 Do you have a question or concern about LCAP/LEA Plan?